Tennis Clubs & Events in Ann Arbor, MI

 Dedicated tennis facility at 3235 Cherry Hill Rd.
 Junior classes, adult clinics, cardio tennis, and court reservations through an online portal.
 Long-running member club in west Ann Arbor.

 Home to the University of Michigan's nationally competitive men's and women's Big Ten tennis programs; serves as the aspirational touchstone for the entire Washtenaw County junior tennis community.
-Michigan women's tennis captured consecutive Big Ten regular-season titles in 2022-23 and 2023-24, anchoring the program's prominence in the region.
+Michigan women's tennis captured its fourth consecutive Big Ten championship in 2026 -- tied for the most in Big Ten women's tennis history at 13.
+Michigan men's tennis freshman Max Dahlin made Big Ten history in 2026 as the first player ever to win Big Ten Player of the Year and Freshman of the Year in the same season.

 SEMTA Junior Team Tennis Washtenaw County, MI